-Measure Target Description: Budgeted Income (Loss) before Capital Contributions and Transfers
+Measure Target Description: Budgeted Operating Income (Loss) '''

-Data Source and Calculation: Audited Financial Statements
+Data Source and Calculation: Dollars by which Actual differs from Budgeted Operating Income - Audited Financial Statements (Actual minus Budget)

 Security Services (407 699 23)

 The Virginia Port Authority Police Department is responsible for providing a full range of law enforcement services at, and near, the Authority's facilities.
 Traditionally, this function has focused on theft prevention.
 In the past several years, emphasis has expanded to encompass terrorist threat protection and close access control to the facilities and to the vessels that utilized them.
 Virginia is the first port in the nation to have a radiation detection system in place and fully operational.
 The police department functions on a 24-hour, seven-day per week basis and comprises more than 50 percent of the agency's personnel.
 Virginia consistently maintains the lowest pilferage rate of any port in the United States.